Video Clips for Listening Practice

-Watching TV shows and other videos is a great way to improve both your English listening skills and your overall fluency because you can hear English being used by native speakers.
-You’ll hear not only what they say, but how they say it.
-It allows you to step inside another world without having to be worried about speaking.
-No matter what your level, there is a resource that can help you.
+Watching video clips is a great way to improve both your English listening skills and your overall fluency.
+You’ll hear not only what people say but also how they say it.
+No matter what your level, there is a resource that can help you improve your listening.
 For how to use videos to improve your English, check out Listening Practice: 4 Steps to Fluency

-If you are a beginner, one of the best places to start is English Central.
+If you are a beginner, one of the best places to search for video clips is English Central.
 Their videos have lots of tools, including vocabulary and subtitles that you can use even with free access.
 There are many to choose from and you can watch for free.

 Kim’s Convenience is a Canadian TV show about a family of Korean immigrants who run a convenience store in Toronto.
 You can find many full episodes on YouTube.

 What is Kim’s Convenience about? – This video features both brief clips from the show and the actors talking about the show.
 It has subtitles.

 The Impact of Season One: Kim’s Convenience – This features the actors talking about the show and has subtitles.